RaviGahire/Fundamentals-JavaScript/Template Literals String Methods Properties/Notes.md

 string.padStart(targetLength, padString)
 -----> targetLength: The desired length of the resulting string.
 If the original string is already as long or longer, no padding occurs.
 -----> padString: The string that will be added to the beginning of the original string until it reaches the targetLength.
 This string can be repeated as needed.

+ padStart() method example
+----> pad start method calculate whole string including the string value also same as padEnd.

+const number = "2587"

+console.log(number.padStart(10, "*")); // output is ******2587 You can put any character or symbol as you want to show before the given string.

+7.padEnd()---> same as pad start see in the below example

+console.log(number.padEnd(10, "*")); // out put is 2587******

+let message = "Hello";
+console.log(message.padStart(5, "Welcome"));  // Output: "Hello"

+In this case, "Hello" is already longer than targetLength, so no padding is added.

+8.charAt()--->The charAt() method helps you find out which character is at a specific position in a string.
+The charAt() method treats the string as zero-indexed, meaning the first character is at position 0.
+If you pass a negative index, charAt() will also return an empty string.

+string.charAt(index)

+charAt() method example.

+const Normal_Text = "This is normal text"

+console.log(Normal_Text.charAt(2)); //output is i accessing character using index value. console.log(Normal_Text[2]);//out put same as above example.

+let sentence = "Hello, world!";
+let outOfRangeChar = sentence.charAt(20);
+console.log(outOfRangeChar);  // Output: " " empty string or nothing in console

+9.charCodeAt()----->
+# IMP---> Capital character and small character unicode value is different from each other.
+The charCodeAt() method helps you find out the Unicode (numerical) value of the character at a specific position in a string.
+The charCodeAt() method treats the string as zero-indexed, meaning the first character is at position 0.
+If you pass a negative index, charCodeAt() will return NaN.

+Refer this link for character unicode--->https://www.w3schools.com/charsets/ref_html_ascii.asp.

+string.charCodeAt(index);

+ charCodeAt() method example.

+console.log(Normal_Text.length) // out put is 19 , string length is 19
+console.log(Normal_Text.charCodeAt(20)) //output is NaN because of our string length is 19 out of string length. console.log(Normal_Text.charCodeAt(0)) //output is 84 its T unicode console.log(Normal_Text.charCodeAt(2)) //out put is 105 because of i character index is 2 thats why output is 105

+10.split()---->
+The split() method helps you divide a string into smaller parts and puts those parts into an array.

+If the separator is an empty string (""), the split() method will return an array of individual characters.
+If the separator is not found in the string, the split() method will return an array containing the entire string as the only element.

+string.split(separator, limit)

+example of split ()

+const noramlStr = 'hello i am ravi'

+console.log(noramlStr.split()); //output of this code is ['hello i am ravi'] whole string convert into array. console.log(noramlStr.split('')) //output of this code is ["h","e",.....n] all the single character convert in to array. here is we pass the without space in the split('');
+console.log(noramlStr.split(' ')) // output is ['hello', 'i', 'am', 'ravi']

+let sentence = "one, two, three, four";
+let limitedSplit = sentence.split(",", 2);
+console.log(limitedSplit);  // Output: ["one", " two"]